Internship mobility

 You are doing an internship outside Europe

-→ You can benefit from a regional grant for international mobility (Auvergne-Rhône-Alpes) up to a maximum of 14 financed weeks.
+→ You may be eligible for a regional grant for international mobility (Auvergne-Rhône-Alpes) up to a maximum of 14 financed weeks.

 7 530€